flipperdevices/flipperzero-firmware/documentation/AppsOnSDCard.md

  * To build all FAPs, run `./fbt plugin_dist`.

+## FAP assets

+FAPs can include static and animated images as private assets.
+They will be automatically compiled alongide application sources and can be referenced the same way as the assets from main firmware.

+For that, put your images in a subfolder inside your application's folder, then reference it in your application's manifest in `fap_assets` field.
+See [Application Manifests](./AppManifests.md#application-definition) for more details.

+To use these assets in your application, put `#include "{APPID}_icons.h"` in your application's source code, where `{APPID}` is the `appid` value field from your application's manifest.
+Then you can use all icons from your application's assets the same way as if they were a part of `assets_icons.h` of the main firmware.

+Images and animated icons must follow the same [naming convention](../assets/ReadMe.md#asset-naming-rules) as those from the main firmware.

 ## Debugging FAPs

 **`fbt`** includes a script for gdb-py to provide debugging support for FAPs, `debug/flipperapps.py`.
 It is loaded in default debugging configurations by **`fbt`** and stock VSCode configurations.